 Destination Microsoft Teams

-Many companies who were using Skype for Business Online (SFBO) as their primary collaboration platform before it was retired in 2021, will probably have migrated to Microsoft Teams.
+Many companies who were using Skype for Business Online (SFBO) as their primary collaboration platform before it was retired in 2021, will most likely have undergone a Microsoft Teams migration.

 This made perfect sense if their business was already using Microsoft Office 365.
 Other companies may have migrated to Microsoft Teams from competitor products.
 And others are making Microsoft Teams available as one collaboration tool in their multi-vendor UC ecosystems.